ivandika3/tornado-microservice/README.md

 python initialize_data.py
 ```

-For Linux or iOS, run the bash script with the same name:
+For Linux or Mac, run the bash script with the same name:
 ```bash
 # Initialize the database and populate the listings and users database
 sh initialize_data.sh